AzuRefinery/AVDAgentUpdater/README.md

 https://learn.microsoft.com/en-us/azure/virtual-desktop/troubleshoot-agent#your-issue-isnt-listed-here-or-wasnt-resolved

 This is not fun :)
-I wrote this very simple script to prevent this from happening and found that it works great and in the long term prevents session hosts from becoming unreachable.
+I wrote this very simple Powershell script to prevent this from happening and found that it works great and in the long term prevents session hosts from becoming unreachable.
 It does a few very simple things:

 1. Queries all Hostpools in the subscription